La Salle swears in new full-time firefighter Kyle Camatti

 Kyle Camatti (right) takes the oath to become a full-time La Salle firefighter from the city's deputy clerk Brent Bader on Thursday, Feb.
 27, 2024, at City Hall.

-La Salle Fire Chief Jerry Janick anticipates a smooth transition with his newest full-time firefighter Kyle Camatti, who was sworn-in Thursday at City Hall.
+La Salle Fire Chief Jerry Janick expects a smooth transition with his newest full-time firefighter, Kyle Camatti, who was sworn in Thursday at City Hall.

-The Standard native has served his hometown fire department for 15 years and already is working in La Salle as an EMT.
-He will attend paramedic school and the fire academy in Champaign, before joining the La Salle fire department full-time.
+The Standard native has served his hometown fire department for 15 years and already is working in La Salle as an emergency medical technician.
+He will attend paramedic school and the fire academy in Champaign before joining the La Salle fire department full time.

 “I’m glad to be a part of the team,” Camatti said.
 “I’m looking forward to helping make it safer for La Salle citizens and visitors.”

 Janick said Camatti’s hire is the first of three full-time firefighters as the city transitions to cross-trained firefighter/EMT-paramedics who can serve in a dual role.
-The new hires will be required to be certified emergency medical technicians-paramedics within a reasonable amount of time as a condition of employment.
+The new hires will be required to be certified EMT-paramedics within a reasonable amount of time as a condition of employment.

 The fire department has exhausted its current list of applicants and is taking another round through March 5.
-To apply, go to https://shorturl.at/UKzZl.
+To apply, visit shorturl.at/UKzZl.

-Janick believes if the process goes well he will be able to make two more hires by June or July.
+Janick believes that if the process goes well, he will be able to make two more hires by June or July.

-“Kyle has worked as an EMT for us, we know he is capable,” Janick said.
+“Kyle has worked as an EMT for us,” Janick said “We know he is capable.”

 Have a Question about this article?